Carrollton in Pickens County, Alabama — The American South (East South Central)

 Dwelling later occupied by Hugh Wilson Hill, M.D. the third of four generations of a family of physicians who have served the community with marked devotion.

 Erected 1974 by Alabama Historical Association.

 Other nearby markers.
-At least 7 other markers are within 12 miles of this marker, measured as the crow flies.
-Pickens County Courthouse (about 300 feet away, measured in a direct Aliceville First Baptist Church (approx. 8.9 miles away); R. J. Kirksey High School (approx. 9.4 miles away); a different marker also named Aliceville First Baptist Church (approx. 9.7 miles away); Alabama, Tennessee & Northern Railroad Depot (approx. 9.9 miles away); Aliceville Prisoner of War Camp (approx. 11 miles away); George Downer Field (approx. 12 miles away).
+At least 7 other markers are Pickens County Courthouse (about 300 feet away, measured in a direct line); Aliceville First Baptist Church (approx. 8.9 miles away); R. J. Kirksey High School (approx. 9.4 miles away); a different marker also named Aliceville First Baptist Church (approx. 9.7 miles away); Alabama, Tennessee & Northern Railroad Depot (approx. 9.9 miles away); Aliceville Prisoner of War Camp (approx. 11 miles away); George Downer Field (approx. 12 miles away).

 Also see . . .

 1. John H. Kelly From Wikipedia, the free encyclopedia.
 (Submitted on November 1, 2010, by Timothy Carr of Birmingham, Alabama.)

 2. Grave of General Kelly.
 (Submitted on November 2, 2010, by Craig Swain of Leesburg, Virginia.)